Activities That Teach You to Excel Under Stress

 Alain Haller explains why the right mindset before a game could be the difference between winning and losing.

-The famous author Frank Herbert wrote in the Novel Dune, “Fear is the mind-killer.”
-Fear shuts your thought process down and interrupts your natural flow and rhythm.
-Stress, in many ways, is the more common manifestation of fear that we deal with in our daily lives.
+The famous author Frank Herbert wrote in the Novel Dune, "Fear is the mind-killer."
+Fear shuts down your thought process and interrupts your natural flow and rhythm.
+Stress is, in many ways, the more common manifestation of fear that we deal with in our daily lives.

 Playing Poker

-When you think about it, poker is a fantastic activity to learn the techniques for stress management and decision-making under pressure.
-Studies have shown that this game can
+When you consider it, poker is a fantastic activity for learning stress management and decision-making under pressure.
+Studies have shown that this game can stimulate the brain and enhance the mind by expanding your thinking and logic skills.
+Poker involves risk, strategy, loss, and gains, all concepts that apply to every sport.

-When you are playing poker, you are up against many other players who all have the same goal as you; to take all your chips.
-There is a sense of peril, as a bad hand or play could cost you a sizeable stack of chips, in the same way, that overextending and missing your shot in soccer or basketball could give the advantage to the other team.
+When playing poker, you are up against many other players with the same goal: to take all your chips.
+There is a sense of peril, as a bad hand or play could cost you a sizeable stack of chips.
+In the same way, overextending and missing your soccer or basketball shot could give the other team an advantage.
 There are many similarities between all high-stakes activities and the principles you learn when managing stress in poker are 100% applicable to any sport. |

 |